szetumer/cloud_levelup_pkg/level6_more_accounting/README.md

     - https://learn.microsoft.com/en-us/kusto/query/tutorials/learn-common-operators?view=azure-data-explorer&preserve-view=true
     - https://dataexplorer.azure.com/clusters/help/databases/Samples

-(+1 Point) go to the Azure Resource Graph Explorer page and noodle around.
+(+1 Point) go to the [Azure Resource Graph Explorer](https://learn.microsoft.com/en-us/azure/governance/resource-graph/first-query-portal) and noodle around.
 Make sure that the scope listed in the top left of the leftmost blade says "Subscription" and then lists your subscription.
 Create a KQI query that works in this portal, using single quotes for any quotations.
 Cut and paste it into query 1 in the `rgraph_queries.json` file to claim your point.
 That query must return a valid result via the azure cli to get the point.
 (NB: we're going to check that you have a "count" field in your query result so just keep the query simple.
 Most queries return a count if returned in json format)

-NOTE: these results may get big, so many of the results will be dumped into files that go into the `level6_more_accounting` folder.
+NOTE: these results may get big, so many of the results will be dumped into files that go into the `my_reports` folder.
 Inspect your results to review your work!

 Here are some useful queries.
-Place these tests into your testing framework to get those points:
+Activate these tests to get those points:

-`resources | summarize by type | sort by type asc`
+(+1 Point for activating test 2) `resources | summarize by type | sort by type asc`

+(+1 Point, test 3) list all your databricks workspaces as a query result.
+Return whatever columns you want, and the results will appear in `query3_workspace_attrs.json`.
+Use this to understand what attributes are associated with each workspace.

+To collect the equivalent amount of data without using the query system, we have to the following cli commands:

+- use `az group list` to get the name of all resource groups associated with your subscription.
+- for each of these resource group names, run `az databricks workspace --resource-group <resource group name>`.
+Sum up the length of the results.

+Notice that this query runs very slowly.
+KQI queries are much more efficient than using the Azure cli without the query.
+I recommend disabling this query after you get this test to pass so that your tests don't run slowly for the rest of this level.